Discrete linear Weingarten surfaces

-\section Discrete \char 10-surfaces and their Calapso deformation.
 Recall that a discrete {\em Legendre map\/} is a line congruence $\Z^2\ni i\mapsto f_i\subset{\cal L}^4\subset\proj(\R^{4,2})$ so that adjacent lines share a (unique) {\em curvature sphere\/}, $f_i\cap f_j=\kappa_{ij}\in{\cal L}^4$, cf \href[ref.bosu08]{[2, Def 3.23]}.
 In \href[thm.lwo]{Thm 2.8} we have seen that non-tubular linear Weingarten nets lift to Legendre maps that are spanned by pairs of sphere congruences admitting K\"onigs dual lifts, that is, they lift to $\Omega$-nets of Lie sphere geometry:

-\proclaim\htag[def.omega]{3.1 Def}.
+\proclaim\htag[def.omega]{\thmno Def}.
 A discrete Legendre map is called a {\em discrete $\Omega$-net\/} if it is spanned by a pair of sphere congruences $s^\pm:\Z^2\to{\cal L}^4$ that admit K\"onigs dual lifts $\sigma^\pm:\Z^2\to\R^{4,2}$.

 For regularity we assume, as for the principal net ${\fk f}$ of a space form projection, that the spheres at different vertices of an elementary quadrilateral do not touch, that is, $d\sigma^\pm$ and $\delta\sigma^\pm$ never become isotropic.
 Hence the endpoints of an edge of $s^\pm$ span a $2$-dimensional Minkowski space and the vertices of any face of $s^\pm$ span a $3$-dimensional space with non-degenerate induced inner product.
 We shall also exclude umbilical faces, where the curvature spheres of the incident edges all coincide.